INVOLVE YOUR SCHOOL

 Southwark Music Hub

-The Voices Foundation is already working with three multi academy trusts and many single academies to improve music across primary and secondary schools.
+Voices Foundation is already working with several multi academy trusts and many single academies to improve music across primary and secondary schools.
 We are keen to develop further collaborations and partnerships in order to help trusts to enrich the education they provide, build capacity for music within their schools and to achieve our goal of reaching more children and teachers.
-If you are part of a single academy or multi academy trust, please email our Chief Executive, Rebecca Le Brocq to start a discussion.
+If you are part of a single academy or multi academy trust, please email our Head of Engagement, Hannah Keville to start a discussion.

 What does our in-school training cost?